Εικόνες σελίδας

 CHAPTER LXXII.

-E it enacted by the Senate and House of Re
+E it enacted by the Senate and Houfe of Reprefentatives of the United States of America, in Congress affembled, That the prefent

-rica, in Congress affembled, That the present delegate to Congrefs from the Territory of Privilege of the United States, north-weft of the river franking let Ohio, and every future delegate from the faid ters.
-Territory, fhall be entitled to the privilege of fending and receiving letters, free of poftage, on the fame terms, and under the fame reftrictions, as are provided for the members of the Senate and of the Houfe of Reprefentatives of the United States, by the Act intituled "An act to establish the poft-office of the United States."
+delegate to Congrefs from the Territory of Privilege of the United States, north-weft of the river franking let Ohio, and every future delegate from the faid ters.
+Territory, fhall be entitled to the privilege of fending and receiving letters, free of poftage, on the fame terms, and under the fame reftrictions, as are provided for the members of the Senate and of the House of Representatives of the United States, by the Act intituled "An act to establish the poft-office of the United States."

 act.

 Sec.
-3. And be it further enacted, That the faid delegate, and every future delegate from Compenfathe Territory of the United States, north-weft tion. of the river Ohio, fhall receive for his travel
+3. And be it further enacted, That the faid delegate, and every future delegate from Compenfa the Territory of the United States, north-weft tion. of the river Ohio, fhall receive for his travel

-ling expenses and attendance in Congrefs, the fame compenfation as is, or may be allowed, by law, to the members of the House of Reprefentatives of the United States; to be cer tified and paid in the fame manner.
+ling expenses and attendance in Congrefs, the fame compenfation as is, or may be allowed, by law, to the members of the House of Reprefentatives of the United States; to be certified and paid in the fame manner.
 THEODORE SEDGWICK,

-Speaker of the House of Reprefentatives, TH: JEFFERSON,
+Speaker of the House of Reprefentatives,

-Vice-Prefident of the United States and Prefident of the Senate.
-Washington, December 15th, A. D. 1800.
-APPROVED.
+Vice-Prefident of the United States and

 JOHN ADAMS,